Tatok-n/ECSE_316_A1/README.md

 # DNS Client - ECSE316

 A simple DNS client implemented in Java for **ECSE 316 Assignment 1 (Fall 2025)**.
 The client constructs DNS query packets, sends them via UDP, and parses responses for A, MX, and NS records.

-No external libraries are used.
+Implemented by: **Mathis Bélanger (261049961) & Tarek Namani ()**

 ## Usage